hep-forge/openmotif-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `openmotif, openmotif-dev, openmotif-doc` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `openmotif` can be installed with `conda`:

 ```
-conda install openmotif openmotif-dev openmotif-doc
+conda install openmotif
 ```

 or with `mamba`:

 ```
-mamba install openmotif openmotif-dev openmotif-doc
+mamba install openmotif
 ```

 It is possible to list all of the versions of `openmotif` available on your platform with `conda`: